 Living in Costa Rica, we’ve noticed that the country attracts a lot of native Coloradans—both tourists and expats.
 It seems the love of the outdoors and adventure activities aligns well with residents of both areas.
 So it’s hardly any surprise that Colorado immediately caught our attention as a place where we might want to spend extended time in the future—especially if it meant easy access to gorgeous hikes like the Royal Arch Trail.

-In particular, we love Boulder for its excellent restaurants and bars along with easy access to outstanding hiking and climbing.
+Like many visitors to Colorado, we love Boulder for its excellent restaurants and bars, as well as easy access to outstanding hiking and climbing.
 We trekked up to South Boulder Peak during our last visit to Boulder, which was a stunning mountain hike.
 This time around, we thought we would tackle the Flatirons Trail.
-While we admittedly didn’t make it to the peak we had originally set out for, we did make it to the top of the Royal Arch Trail, which was pretty epic in its own right.
+We admittedly didn’t make it to the peak we had initially set out for, but we did make it to the top of the Royal Arch Trail—which was pretty epic in its own right.

 Hiking the Royal Arch Trail In Boulder Colorado

-We started out from our Airbnb, just steps away from the start of Bear Canyon trail.
-This leads to the Mesa trail which runs parallel to the Flatirons and overlooks the town of Boulder below.
-If you aren’t keen on a super steep hike, this is a relatively flat alternative to hiking up to the summit.
+We started our hike from our Airbnb, just steps away from the start of Bear Canyon trail.
+This path leads to the Mesa trail, which runs parallel to the Flatirons and overlooks Boulder.
+If you aren’t keen on a super steep hike, this is a somewhat flat alternative to hiking up to the summit.

 We recommend parking at Chautauqua Park and starting your trek from there to shorten the trip.
-(Unless you happen to have immediate access to the trails on the opposite side of the park, like we did.)
+(Unless you happen to have immediate access to the trails on the opposite side of the park as we did.)

 Tips For Hiking The Royal Arch Trail:

 Start your hike to the Royal Arch Trail early.
 Depending on the time of year, nightfall can sneak up quickly.
 Give yourself plenty of time for breaks along the way and at least a good 20 minutes at the top to enjoy the view you worked so hard to reach!

 Have you ever hiked the Royal Arch Trail?
 What’s your favorite hike in Boulder?